Counter

 We consume because we must survive,

 and then we consume to feel alive.
+To feed our dopamine and serotonin.

 It’s not a cycle—it’s a loop.